matrix-org/matrix-spec-proposals/proposals/3672-ephemeral-location-streaming.md

 focuses on streaming persistent location data for applications that require historical knowledge.

+While that's perfect for situations in which long term storage of the data is a non-issue and implied (e.g. flight paths, strava style exercises, fleet tracking), there are also cases in doing so is undersirable for either privacy or performance reasons.

-We also need the ability to share this data in a non-persistent way for cases in which privacy is a concern, like user locations.
+Sharing user live location updates is one of the cases in which privacy is paramount and where we need the ability to share data in a safe and non-persistent fashion.

 ## Proposal

 This MSC adds the ability to publish short-lived location beacons through the the use of custom Ephemeral Data Units (EDUs) by building on top of [MSC2477](https://github.com/matrix-org/matrix-doc/pull/2477).

+Ephemeral data units (EDUs) are Matrix's default mechanism for broadcasting short-lived data to a group of users and with the advent of user-defined ones they perfectly fit live location sharing.
+They are intended to be non-persistent, not take part in a room's history and are currently used for typing notifications, event receipts, and presence updates.
+As an extra precaution they can also be encrypted as defined in [MSC3673](https://github.com/matrix-org/matrix-doc/pull/3673).

-In order to do so we will start by introducing a new boolean property on `m.beacon_info` called `live` which will mark the start of an user's intent to share ephemeral location information.
+We will start by introducing a new boolean property on `m.beacon_info` called `live` which will mark the start of an user's intent to share ephemeral location information.

 ```json5
 {